crsmith01/book-search-engine/README.md

 ## My Task

-My task this week was to create a portfolio using my new React skills, demonstrating that I understand how to use the latest technologies in the industry, and deploy to GitHub Pages.
+My task this week was to take starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

 ## Table of Contents